All philosophy PhD students will have to pass the Comprehensive Examination.

-1. In term 6 of the student’s second year, the student will produce a 2-3-page written Statement of Research, which will outline the area of specialization the student wishes to pursue, the research topic the student wishes to undertake, and a brief bibliography of the works the student intends to use.
-This will be given to the Supervisor.
+1. By the beginning of the student’s second year, the student will produce a 2-3 page written Statement of Research, which will outline the area of specialization the student wishes to pursue, the research topic the student wishes to undertake, and a brief bibliography of the works the student intends to use.
+This will be given to the supervisor.

 2. A Supervisory Committee will be formed in conjunction with the Supervisor and Head, with final approval by the Dean.

-3. The Supervisory Committee, in conjunction with the student, will draft a reading list of no more than 12 or 13 texts.
+3. The Supervisory Committee, in conjunction with the student, will draft a reading list of no more than 12 texts.

 5. The Student will read the texts on the list and consider the questions over a period of approximately 4 months.

 6. The Supervisory Committee will meet and decide upon 1 Area and 1 Breadth question.

-7. The Student will write an in-house essay of approximately 1500-2000 words (5-7 pages) on each of the Area and Breadth Questions in two four-hour blocks over a two-day period.
+7. The Student will write an in-house essay on each of the Area and Breadth Questions in two four-hour blocks over a two-day period.
 The exam is normally hand-written.
 No books, cue cards, or computers will be allowed in the examination room.
 Cellular phones should be put away.

-8. The Committee will read the essays in a 2-week period.
+8. The Committee will read the essays within a 2-week period.
 Based upon the essays, the Committee will decide whether it will proceed to the oral examination.
 An oral examination will be scheduled no later than 3 weeks after the submission of the written examination.
 If the committee decides not to proceed to the oral examination, the student will be given the opportunity to re-write the essays.
 This opportunity will be given only once.
 Then the committee will proceed to the oral examination.

-9. The student will defend his/her essays in a 2 hour examination by the end of Term 7 that includes the Supervisory Committee, the Head or Delegate, and a Chair, along with an SGS representative.
+9. The student will defend his or her essays in a 2-hour examination by the end of Term 7 that includes the Supervisory Committee, the Head or Delegate, an examination Chair, and an SGS representative.